fwupd/fwupd/plugins/flashrom/README.md

 This plugin requires access to all interfaces that `libflashrom` has been compiled for.
 This typically is `/sys/bus/spi` but there may be other interfaces as well.

+## Version Considerations

+This plugin has been available since fwupd version `1.1.2`.